 Introduction

 B-Myb is a highly conserved member of the Myb proto-oncogene family that is ubiquitously expressed in proliferating cells and performs essential roles as a transcription factor1.
 This is also demonstrated by the phenotype of B-myb-knockout mice, which show early embryonic death caused by proliferation defects of the cells in the inner cell mass of the blastocyst2.
-Recent work performed in Drosophila as well as mammalian cells has demonstrated that B-Myb and its Drosophila homolog (dmMyb) are part of dynamic protein complex (dREAM/Myb-MuvB, corresponds to human LINC complex) that regulate genes acting at the G2/M transition of the cell cycle including CCNB1 (cyclin B1) and CDC2 (Cyclin-Dependent Kinase 1) 3,4.
+Recent work performed in Drosophila as well as mammalian cells has demonstrated that B-Myb and its Drosophila homolog (dmMyb) are part of a dynamic protein complex (dREAM/Myb-MuvB, corresponds to human LINC complex) that regulates genes acting at the G2/M transition of the cell cycle including CCNB1 (cyclin B1) and CDC2 (Cyclin-Dependent Kinase 1) 3,4.

 In addition to its function at the G2/M-transition, there is accumulating evidence that B-Myb might also be involved in DNA replication.
-In Drosophila, it was shown that Myb controls the activity of the replication origin that mediates chorion gene amplification by mechanism that does not has involve its transcriptional role5.
+In Drosophila, it was shown that Myb controls the activity of the replication origin that mediates chorion gene amplification by a mechanism that does not involve its transcriptional role5.
 Decreased expression of B-Myb also disturbs the DNA replication in embryonic stem cells including a slow-down of the speed, collapse of the replication forks and an increase of the number of replication foci6.
 Furthermore, Werwein et al. showed that knock-down of B-Myb slows down S-phase entry and progression in HepG2 cells.
 Interestingly, expression of a mutant of B-Myb that lacks sequence-specific DNA-binding activity and is unable to activate Myb target genes is still able to rescue the defect in S-phase entry after knockdown of endogenous B-Myb7.

 Although it is hypothesized that the crucial role of Myb proteins in regulating the cell cycle progression is responsible for maintenance of genomic stability, their possible involvement in regulation of DNA damage response (DDR) is often suggested in the literature.
-Initial study of the Drosophila Myb homologue revealed that the absence of Drosophila Myb causes genomic instability8.
-Furthermore, decreased genomic stability was detected also in zebrafish and mammalian cells carrying mutant versions of B-Myb or showing reduced B-Myb expression7.
+An initial study of the Drosophila Myb homologue revealed that the absence of Drosophila Myb causes genomic instability8.
+Furthermore, decreased genomic stability was also detected in zebrafish and mammalian cells carrying mutant versions of B-Myb or showing reduced B-Myb expression7.
 Mannefeld et al. have shown that B-Myb is required for re-entry into the cell cycle after recovery from the DNA damage-induced cell cycle block9.
 Ahlbory et al. have revealed an anti-apoptotic role of B-Myb in cells that were UV irradiated or treated with a DNA alkylating agent10.

 Moreover, transcription factors B-Myb and c-Myb can regulate chromatin dynamics as shown in androgen receptor gene regulation.
 B-Myb and c-Myb are bound to the androgen receptor promoter at the ADF element and mediate the coregulatory switch between activator poly(ADP-ribose) polymerase PARP-1 and the repressor p53 in response to aging and oxidative stress11.
 This finding is of special interest because changes in chromatin structure represent an important part of response to DNA-damage.